mendix/python-project-template/README.md

 * Capacity tests (`test-capacity` target) - automatically verifying that an application is able to handle load according to requirements
-* Security (`security` target), to run some automated security tooling (eg. Snyk) to reveal potential vurnelabilities in the application code itself or introduced by dependencies
+* Security (`security` target), to run some automated security tooling (eg. Snyk or BlackDuck) to reveal potential vurnelabilities in the application code itself or introduced by dependencies

 In addition to this we could introduce automated documentation generation in the created project, using [Sphinx](http://www.sphinx-doc.org/en/master/) via